Traversing Survey and

 Control Surveys encompass the positioning of survey ground points by using GPS or GNSS as per the specifications for intended uses.
 The extension of GPS/GNSS geodetic control networks to remote areas, Establishment of Survey Control Networks for offshore and underground surveys among others.

-Survey control networks are the fundamental foundation to support any project from building construction, deformation monitoring, to the national survey network for legal boundaries, geographical information, and mapping.
+Survey control networks are the fundamental foundation to support any project from building construction, and deformation monitoring, to the national survey network for legal boundaries, geographical information, and mapping.
 For the establishment of horizontal controls used traversing method and vertical controls used leveling method.

 Traversing Survey Method